dbronshteynCS/cse15l-lab-reports/lab-report-5-week-10.md

 ![ExpectedOutputFor566](Week10Images/Expected578.png)

+Running `diff` and viewing file 578.md:

 ![Diff566](Week10Images/Diff578.png)

-The bug in my implementation that causes the wrong output is that anything inside of parentheses will be copied and inserted into the ArrayList that will return the list of links.
+The bug in my implementation that causes the wrong output is that anything inside of parentheses will be copied and inserted into the ArrayList that returns the list of links.
 For 578.md, there is the text "title" inside of the parentheses.
-This text causes the link `/path/to/train.jpg` to not be considered a link by "Preview 578.md".
+This text causes the link `/path/to/train.jpg` to be invalidated as a link by "Preview 578.md".
 Therefore, the implementation from lab disregards the link while my implementation believes it is a link and adds it to the list of links returned.

 The code that should be fixed: